 The definition of floor area in the City Code, as well as the application of FAR regulations in general, has not been evaluated comprehensively since 1989.
 In this regard, staff believes that the subject discussion is warranted.
 On July 29, 2020, the City Commission authorized the Administration to proceed with the creation of a new Resiliency Code/Land Development Regulations.
 FAR will be a major component of this process, as it is a tool that can be utilized to increase the resiliency of the City, as well as addressing other needs.

 As part of the FAR discussion regarding additional exemptions from the definition of FAR, additional items were discussed by the Land Use and Sustainability Committee and the full City Commission, but not recommended to move forward at this time.
 Below is the list items that were considered but that did not move forward to the ballot.
-In order to provide structure and organization for this FAR analysis, the administration has divided the discussion into five separate categories:
+In order to provide structure and organization for this FAR analysis, staff has divided the discussion into four separate categories:

-- 1. Bonus FAR/incentives related to resiliency and other defined policy benchmarks. - 2.
+- 1. Bonus FAR/incentives related to resiliency, workforce and affordable housing, a public benefit fee and other defined policy benchmarks. - 2.
 Strategic FAR increases within specific zoning districts. - 3.
 The creation of Transfer of Development Rights (TDR) Programs in specified areas of the City. - 4.
 Removing all exemptions, counting everything including parking, and increasing the FAR across the City.

 Some of these categories include FAR increases that are fairly minor and easy for voters to understand, either as individual amendments, or as part of a more comprehensive amendment.
 Others will require more study before a fully developed proposal can be presented.
 They will also require additional time for education purposes.
+The following is a detailed analysis of each category: